yash91989201/my-hashnode-blogs/clk8mn84h00000ajm65qh5d5a.md

 The file is owned by ubuntu
 ```

+1. **Using backticks \`\`:** When using the backtick method, nesting backticks within themselves is not possible without creating a mess

 ```bash
 file_count=`ls -l | grep '^-' |wc -l`
 echo "$(pwd | awk -F/ '{$print $NF}') folder has $(file_count) files"